payscout/RUBY-code-snippets/README.md

-# RUBY-code-snippets
+# Ruby-code-snippets
-RUBY code samples for sending requests to Payscout Gateway API
+Ruby code samples for sending requests to Payscout Gateway API

 This plugin is released under the GPL license.